iloveclouduk/startbuildingwithclaude/README.md

 It's your **project's memory**.
 Every time you start a new Claude Code session, this file is loaded automatically as context — so Claude already knows your project without you re-explaining anything.

-### After `/init` — Review & Refine

-The generated file is a **starting point**, not a finished product.
-Review it and add anything Claude Code missed:
-- Specific workflow instructions (branch naming, deployment process)
-- Patterns or conventions unique to your team
-- Remove any generic guidance that doesn't apply

 ### Keep It Updated

 As your project grows, run `/init` again — Claude Code will review the existing `CLAUDE.md` and suggest improvements.